MeroVinggen/Godot-ThreadedResourceSaveLoadPlugin/README.md

 )
 ```

-`verifyFilesAccess` - ensures to emit `saveCompleted` signal after saved files become accessible, useful when you need to change them right after saving but takes more time to process (depending on users system).
+`verifyFilesAccess` - ensures to emit `saveFinished` signal after saved files become accessible, useful when you need to change them right after saving but takes more time to process (depending on users system).

 `threadsAmount` - how many threads will be used to process saving.
 You may pass your amount to save resources for additional parallel tasks (the amount will be cut to resources amount).